About Sandra

 Sandra holds a Masters of Science in Steiner Education (Columbia University), a Bachelor of Child Studies Degree (University of Nova Scotia), and certificates in Waldorf Primary Education, Biodynamic Gardening & Farming, and Drama Therapy.

-She is currently a Director of the Sydney Rudolf Steiner College and the 'Birth to Three' representative of the Steiner Early Childhood Australia committee.
+Sandra is currently a Director of the Sydney Rudolf Steiner College and is the 'Birth to Three' representative of the Steiner Early Childhood Australia committee.Sandra is a long time guardian for Periwinkle Rudolf Steiner Community Preschool in Byron Bay.
+Sandra is an active member of the Tree Veneration Society and the Network for Exploring Creativity in Therapy and the Arts.

 Australia